• Home

 First, installers should measure the space where the insulation will be placed and ensure that the insulation fits properly without being forced into too small a cavity.
 Insulation should be gently installed so that it fills the space fully without being packed down.
 This is particularly important when installing insulation between wall studs, floor joists, or ceiling rafters, where space might be limited.

 Another important consideration is to avoid placing heavy objects on top of fiberglass insulation, especially in attics.
 The weight of these objects can compress the insulation over time, reducing its R-value and limiting its effectiveness.
 If storage in the attic is necessary, homeowners should consider using insulation spacers or installing platforms above the insulation to protect it from compression.
+For those looking for an eco-friendly alternative, green fiberglass insulation offers a sustainable option that maintains performance while being mindful of environmental impact.

 Additionally, in tight areas such as around plumbing or electrical wiring, care should be taken to avoid compressing the insulation while ensuring full coverage.
 Splitting fiberglass batts around pipes or wires can help maintain the correct thickness without compromising the insulation’s performance.